Reducing your food waste

 Take the 'Eat it, don't bin it' challenge

 Avoiding food waste comes down to buying only what you need and eating what you have.
-Our 4-week Eat it, don’t bin it challenge provides easy meal planning, shopping, storage and cooking tips.
+Our Eat it, don’t bin it challenge will help make avoiding it second nature through easy meal planning, shopping, storage and cooking tips.

 How to participate